Ahmad al-Abbas

-Ahmad al-Abbas (أحمد العباس) (? – 1659) was the last Sultan of the Saadi dynasty of Morocco.
+Ahmad al-Abbas (أحمد العباس) (? – 1659) was the last Sultan of the Saadi dynasty.
 He was proclaimed Sultan in Marrakesh in the year H.1064 (CE November 22, 1653 - November 11, 1654) after the death of his father, Mohammed esh-Sheikh es-Seghir.
 In 1659, he was assassinated by his maternal uncle, Abdul Karim Abu Bakr Al-Shabani.
-His uncle assumed power as Sultan in Marrakesh until 1667 when he was in turn murdered, it happened shortly before the Alaouite Sultan Moulay Al-Rashid of the current ruling Dynasty conquered the city in 1668.
+His uncle assumed power as Sultan in Marrakesh until 1667 when he was in turn murdered; it happened shortly before the Alaouite Sultan Moulay Al-Rashid of the current ruling dynasty conquered the city in 1668.

 Life

 In 1659, Ahmed al-Abbas witnessed his capital Marrakesh besieged by his maternal uncle, Abdul Karim Abu Bakr Al-Shabani who was his General of armies.
 Al Shabani was of the Chabanate, an Arab Maqil tribe.
 The siege lasted many months.
-As the situation was worsening, Sultan Ahmed al-Abbas's mother thought a good idea for her son to go meet his uncle, and make peace with him and the Chabanate.
-He followed his mother's council, but he had just gone out of the city to meet his uncle that the latter traitorously murdered him.
+As the situation was worsening, Sultan Ahmed al-Abbas's mother thought it was a good idea for her son to go meet his uncle, and make peace with him and the Chabanate.
+He followed his mother's counsel, but he had just gone out of the city to meet his uncle when the latter traitorously murdered him.

 Abdul Karim Abu Bakr Al-Shabani after having murdered his nephew Sultan Ahmed al-Abbas, proclaimed himself Sultan and locked up the deceased's wives and children in a tower.
 Among the royal ladies he found in the Royal Palace, he fell madly in love with one of Ahmed al-Abbas's paternal half-sisters.
 He protested his love for her and urged for his desire to wed her, which consequently happened in 1660.
 Ahmed al-Abbas's half-sister always retained a desire to avenge her brother which she did in 1667.
 She reportedly drugged Abdul Karim Abu Bakr Al-Shabani, slaughtered him and ordered his body to be trained out of the Palace, which was carried out.

 Ahmad al-Abbas's eldest daughter or sister was Lalla Mariem, she married Moulay Ahmed ben Mehrez in 1668, after Moulay Al-Rashid's conquest of Marrakesh.

 In the Saadian Tombs are the graves of both Sultan Ahmed al-Abbas's daughter Al-Ruqyah and his wife a daughter of Al-Hussein Al-Jerrar.